France is America’s first and oldest ally. And like many countries around the world, these two old friends each have their individual “national day.”

 King Louis XVI tried to reform France in line with Enlightenment ideals but the nobility opposed.

-On 14 July 1789, the angry mob in Paris decided to attack the Bastille, free the prisoners and get weapons.
+On 14 July 1789, an angry mob in Paris decided to attack the Bastille, free the prisoners and get weapons.

 The storming of the Bastille became a symbol of the revolution.

-Eventually, the new revolutionary government demolished the Bastille fortress completely.
+Eventually, the new revolutionary government demolished the Bastille fortress.
 It was later replaced by “La Place de la Bastille” (Bastille square).

 Louis XVI (1774–92) and Marie Antoinette executed